dimgerasimou/dwmasyncblocks/README.md

 update all blocks together.
 Moreover dwmblocksctl is included, where instead of trying to remember the signal number of the block, you can use its name.

-Dwmasyncblocks, comes in handy in cases where a block takes several seconds to execute.
-In this case, instead of every block waiting for that to end, all blocks can update independandly thus no "freezing" and no disappearing of blocks.
+`dwmasyncblocks`, comes in handy in cases where a block takes several seconds to execute.
+In this case, instead of every block waiting for one to finish, all blocks can update independandly thus no "freezing" and no disappearing of blocks.

 Blocks are clickable, and that can be utilized by using the "BLOCK_BUTTON" environment